Muhammad Rehan Hashmi

 Muhammad Rehan Hashmi (born 16 December 1973) is a Pakistani politician who was a member of the National Assembly of Pakistan from October 2012 to 2016.

 Early life

 He was born on 16 December 1973.

+Professional career

+He has diversified experience spanning management, human resources, strategic policy development & had served in a Foreign Trade Mission as an Advisor & was engaged in Bilateral Trade & Investment facilitation.

+He was appointed as Chairman of Pakistan Red Crescent Society Sindh in April 2025 by Governor Sindh.

+Engaged with educational institutions, Sports Associations & Youth Development.

+He is heading different sports to mobilize youth for promoting healthy activities.
+He is Chairman Sindh Taekwondo, Chairman Karachi Fencing Association, Chairman Sindh Kickboxing & other sports.

 Political career

 He was elected unopposed to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-245 (Karachi-VII) in by-polls held in October 2012.

 He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-245 (Karachi-VII) in the 2013 Pakistani general election.
 He received 115,776 votes and defeated Muhammad Riaz Haider, a candidate of Pakistan Tehreek-e-Insaf (PTI).

 In 2016, he resigned from the seat of the National Assembly to run in election of local government in Karachi.